jon-brock/p8400_epi3/index.md

 ------------------------------------------------------------------------

-#### 3. \[Original SAS Instruction\] Flip the table so that the cell ‘A’ is Exposed/Diseased.
+#### 3. Flip the table so that the cell ‘A’ is Exposed/Diseased.
 Next, utilize the format statement at the top of the program to label the Exposure/Disease values.

 We can make use of the `fct_rev()` function in the `forcats` package–part of the overall `tidyverse` to reverse the factor levels of